parsiya/parsiya.net/content/post/2016/2016-06-07-Windows-portproxy.markdown

 local resources to remote ones.

 We can also switch ports.
-Using the `hosts` file, we can redirect traffic to domains but, not the port.
-E.g., we can redirect `google.com` to `localhost` but we cannot change the port.
+Using the `hosts` file, we can redirect traffic to domains, but not the port.
+E.g., we can redirect `google.com` to `localhost`, but we cannot change the port.
 With Portproxy, we can add a new listener on `localhost:443` and redirect all traffic to a different IP:port (e.g. a VM running our proxy).
 This might replace the [Traffic Redirector][traffic-redirector-link] Burp extension.